philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 Contextual styling (styling an element based on where it appears in the DOM) is a contentious topic in CSS.
 On the one hand, it's something most well-respected CSS developers warn against.
 But on the other hand, it's something thousands of people still do every day.

-Harry Roberts recently wrote [this post](http://csswizardry.com/2015/06/contextual-styling-ui-components-nesting-and-implementation-detail/) with his thoughts on the matter:
+[Harry Roberts](https://twitter.com/csswizardry) recently wrote [this post](http://csswizardry.com/2015/06/contextual-styling-ui-components-nesting-and-implementation-detail/) with his thoughts on the matter:

 > If you need to change the cosmetics of a UI component based on where it is placed, your design system is failing&hellip;Things should be designed to be ignorant; things should be designed so that we always just have "this component" and not "this component when inside&hellip;

-While I do side with Harry on this (and most things), I think the fact that so many people take shortcuts in this situation is perhaps indicative of a larger problem: that CSS is limited in its expressiveness, and most people aren't satisfied with any of the current "best practices".
+While I do side with Harry on this (and most things), I think the fact that so many people take shortcuts in situation like this is perhaps indicative of a larger problem: that CSS is limited in its expressiveness, and most people aren't satisfied with any of the current "best practices".

 The follow example shows how most people approach contextual styling in CSS, using the descendant combinator: